niekados/sculpted-hope/README.md

 - Mobile - Social Links will be centred on the top line of the footer, with developer copyright centred on the bottom line.
 - Tablet - Links and text displayed in one line.
 Copyright will be on the left side and Social links on the right side.
 - Desktop - Links and text displayed in one line.
 Copyright will be on the left side and Social links on the right side.

+### Home Page

+- Mobile - Hero image welcomes the visitor with an image of pottery/ceramics and a call to action text with a Shop page link.
+Bellow will be the artist's welcome message and her photograph with a short story of herself and her business.
+All will be presented in a column to allow for easy reading and scrolling on mobile devices.
+- Tablet & Desktop - Hero image welcomes the visitor with an image of pottery/ceramics and a call to action text with a Shop page link.
+Bellow will be the artist's welcome message with her picture on the left and the story about her and her business on the right.

+### Shop Page

+- Mobile - Different hero image at the top of the page representing the shop page.
+Pictures of artworks with a “Buy” button at the bottom are displayed in a single column.
+The “Buy” button will be linked to an external artist's Etsy web store.
+- Tablet - The same layout as the mobile, but the artwork and buy buttons will be presented in two columns.
+- Desktop - The same layout as the mobile, but the artwork and buy buttons will be presented in three columns.